bojasv/1960s/basics/ReadMe.md

 - Timestamp - *SYS initializes 3 ms;
 - DB2: DFT user and server name fields are VarChar(18)
 - Quiesce time: The amount of time required to render a computer system inactive, or the amount of time between periods of inactivity.
+- Job Priority: 1 is the highest, while 99 is lowest

 `PF`
 - The maximum members in a physical file = 32,767 (CRTPF/MAXMBRS) - 32767